udithishara/udith.is/README.md

 #### TO:DO

-- Use `react-helmet` to add meta-data
+- ~Use `react-helmet` to add meta-data~
+- Setup Linting
+- Improve the code to fit coding standards

 ###### Contributions are welcome